ubc-library-rc/rdm/content/05-1_Basic_Deposit.md

 <p style="margin-bottom: 15px"></p>

 <a href="https://borealisdata.ca/dataverse/ubc" target="_blank"><b>UBC Dataverse Collection</b> </a>is a cross-disciplinary research data collection on Borealis.
-Datasets in the Dataverse collection are discoverable by Google, UBC Library Summon, FRDR, DataCite, and much more.
+Datasets in Borealis are discoverable by Google, Google Data, Google Scholar, US National Library of Medicine, UBC Library Summon, Lunaris, DataOne, DataCite, and much more.
 It is an open-source application to publish, share, reference, cite, extract and analyze research data.

 <p style="margin-top:25px;margin-left:30px;margin-bottom:25px"></p>